-Practical Plaza Alternative B1 ('Plaza B1') is approximately 80 acres in size, and is a variation of Plaza B. Plaza B1 connects to Crossing B, and is illustrated in Exhibit 8.2.
+Practical Plaza Alternative B1 ('Plaza B1') is approximately 32 ha in size, and is a variation of Plaza B. Plaza B1 connects to Crossing B, and is illustrated in Exhibit 8.2.
+Plaza B1 connects to Crossing B via an approach road that is approximately 0.8 km in length.
 This alternative has a different layout and footprint than Plaza B due to the alignment of the connection of Crossing B at the north end of the plaza.
-Plaza B1 is located approximately 0.8 km from the Detroit River.

-This site is also situated within the Brighton Beach Industrial Subdivision, bounded by the Detroit River, Chappus Road, Ojibway Parkway and Broadway Street.
+This site is also situated within the Brighton Beach Industrial Area, bounded by the Detroit River, Chappus Street, Ojibway Parkway and Broadway Street.